-We are dedicated to finding good permanent homes for abandoned, stray, and abused companion animals and ending the pet overpopulation crisis through focused spay/neuter programs.
+AFRP is dedicated to finding good, permanent homes for stray, abandoned, and abused companion animals and to ending the pet overpopulation crisis through effective spay/neuter programs.

 AFRP's primary focus is on helping local shelter animals that are at risk of being euthanized because they are sick or injured, are considered too old or too young to be adoptable, are shy or traumatized animals that need extra time to gain confidence, or need a place to go because the shelters are full.

 Over the last few years, we have seen a steady rise in the number of urgent medical cases including dogs and puppies battling parvovirus, cats and kittens combating panleukopenia, and those in need of orthopedic procedures

 Most recently, we’ve seen an increase in the number of Parvovirus-positive dogs coming into our local shelter or being surrendered by owners who cannot afford the costly treatment for parvo.
 Parvo treatment averages $3,000 per dog.
 Already this year, we have treated 30 parvo-positive dogs including littermates Maeve and Bellatrix, who at just 6 months old found themselves abandoned, scared, and very ill.
 They were promptly transferred to one of our veterinary partners for life-saving treatment and both survived!

 In addition to the parvo cases, we have helped numerous animals through costly orthopedic procedures.
 Theodore is one of our most recent ortho cases.
 After being hit by a car and left on the side of the ride, Theodore was found and taken to the shelter.
 Once transferred to our care, it was found he had a fractured femur that needed a corrective pin placed so it could heal properly.
 We're happy to report Teddy is thriving in foster care and on the road to recovery!